Plug-in (computing)

-In computing, a plug-in (also spelled plugin) or add-in (also addin, add-on, or addon) is a software component that extends the functionality of an existing software system without requiring the system to be re-built.
+In computing, a plug-in (also spelled plugin), add-in (also addin, add-on, or addon) or extension is a software component that extends the functionality of an existing software system without requiring the system to be re-built.
 A plug-in feature is one way that a system can be customizable.

 Applications support plug-ins for a variety of reasons including: